SimonB97/GitChat/README.md

 GitChat is a chatbot that helps users to get insights into GitHub repositories.
 It is designed to provide interactive assistance and support for users working with files in a GitHub repository.
 By integrating chat capabilities, the chatbot can help users  understand code and answer questions related to the project.
 The chatbot utilizes OpenAI LLMs, Langchain and Pinecone

+## Disclaimer

+This project is still in development and is not ready for production use.

 ## Installation

 To install GitChat, follow these steps: